Supported until April 2019

 Tutorial on how-to disable Windows UEFI “Secure Boot” if you have a newer Windows PC:

-Special Note: If you have a hard drive that you need to have magnetically shredded because you are giving your computer to someone else make sure to use “Secure Erase” application within the Parted Magic boot disc.
-It will overwrite everything, even sectors marked as bad.
-The Parted Magic live linux CD has a GUI interface to run Secure Erase, and it makes shredding very simple for even new users to Linux OS.
+Special Note: If you have a hard drive that you need to have magnetically shredded because you are giving your computer to someone else, Dban will overwrite everything, even sectors marked as bad.
+Formatting a hard drive is not the same as shredding either.
 If you have an SSD drive that you need to have shredded, make sure to use the disc that came from the factory since SSD drives are usually encrypted.
-Here is where you can download Parted Magic iso image to burn onto a blank cd-r/dvd-r disc:
+Here is where you can download dban to burn onto a blank cd-r/dvd-r disc:

 Installation of Mint OS: